 Do national clearance fees apply even if VAT is prepaid through IOSS?

-In many cases, yes.
+Yes.
 National clearance and handling fees are legally distinct from VAT and customs duty and may apply even when VAT is prepaid via IOSS.

 This means VAT prepayment alone does not necessarily eliminate additional import-related charges.